 Preventative Maintenance - What is included in a Quench preventive maintenance service call?
 As part of Quench's comprehensive service program, a highly-trained, certified Quench technician will routinely conduct a 11-point inspection and maintenance service on your Quench machine to ensure your office drinking water, ice, and/or coffee is always clean and great-tasting.
 To learn more, download our Preventive Maintenance Information Sheet.

-Reverse Osmosis (RO) Water Filtration – Reverse Osmosis (RO) is a water purification technology that removes dissolved solids from drinking water.
+Reverse Osmosis (RO) Water Filtration - Reverse Osmosis (RO) is a water purification technology that removes dissolved solids from drinking water.
 Dissolved solids are small organic and inorganic particles that are suspended in water.
 Dissolved solids vary by location, but include chemicals like salts, calcium, and phosphates.
-Water with high total dissolved solids (TDS) levels often appear cloudy and can have “off” odors.
+Water with high total dissolved solids (TDS) levels often appear cloudy and can have "off" odors.
 Quench recommends reverse osmosis filtration for customers who rely on well water or have tap water with TDS levels of 400 ppm or higher.
-RO technology is standard on the Quench 810 and Quench 940, and optional on all other coolers.
+RO technology is standard on the Quench 810 and optional on all other coolers.
 All RO-equipped water coolers require a drain line.
-If you would like to learn more about RO technology, please read our RO Information Sheet.

 Sediment Filter - A mechanical filter (meaning physical filter fibers obstruct contaminants, as opposed to adsorption filters, which use chemical processes) which traps large particles suspended in water.
 Water with high sediment levels, typical in very old municipal water systems such as those in New York City, may rapidly clog fine filters and shorten their life, reduce water flow, and generate bad tastes in the water.
 Sediment filters trap those larger particles before the water reaches other filter elements, improving filter performance and extending life.